eurozulu/turtle/README.md

 ----

 #### Files
 The command window can be saved using the file menu or replaced with a file loaded via the open menu.
+See the 'examples' directory for sample logo file.
+Use the 'File/Open' menu to select the logo example,
+then click "run all" to execute the sample.

 #### All Commands